-Become part of our volunteer ‘ground crew’ at the Great North Air Ambulance Service and play a vital role in keeping our aircraft flying.
+Become part of our volunteer ‘ground crew’ at the Great North Air Ambulance Service.

 Our ground crew volunteers have been supporting the charity since it started in 2002, representing the cause and carrying out a wide range of activities; getting involved in events, manning show stalls, delivering public presentations, store collections and raising awareness of our numerous campaigns.

 Our aircraft cover an area of about 8,000 square miles.
 We must raise more than £5.3m each year just to keep the service flying.
 We depend on the members of the communities we serve to support us in delivering our life-saving service.

 Last year alone, volunteers contributed 1,590 hours of their time to helping to raise the money we need.
 We would not have been able to carry on without them.

 We are hugely grateful and proud of all our volunteers.Available roles

 It’s not all about us – we get regular feedback from our volunteers about the benefits to them, including: